uvest/pyelink_connector/README.md

 # Perform calibration and validation
 eyeConnector.runSetup(settings=settings)

-self.eyeConnector.startRecording(msg="test trial start")
+eyeConnector.startRecording(msg="test trial start")

 # show your stimuli
 ...

-self.eyeConnector.stopRecording()
+eyeConnector.stopRecording()

-self.eyeConnector.downloadFile()
+eyeConnector.downloadFile()
 eyeConnector.close()
 ```

-You can find more examples for pygame or pyglet on github.
+You can find more examples for pygame, pyglet and psychopy on github.

 ## Contact & Support